JakeC007/JakeC007.github.io/aboutme.md

       <p data-copy="ABOUT-CREDENTIALS">
         I hold a <strong>Master of Legal Studies</strong> from the University of Chicago Law School, with a focus on privacy, copyright, and administrative law.
 That background shapes how I frame research questions about what legal protections require and how they work in practice.
+I am a <strong>Siebel Scholar</strong> (Class of 2027).
 My research has been published at <strong>ACM CHI, ACM FAccT, and PETS</strong>, and presented at venues including the Privacy Law Scholars Conference (PLSC).
 I am also an affiliate at <a href="https://citap.unc.edu/">UNC's Center for Information, Technology, and Public Life (CITAP)</a>.
       </p>
       <p data-copy="ABOUT-CLOSING">
         I am expecting to finish my PhD in spring 2027.
 My work sits at the intersection of research, law, and policy, and I am interested in positions across <strong>academia, industry, and government</strong>
         where that combination is an asset.
-        If you are working on AI safety for young people, children's privacy, or AI governance for minors, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
+        If you are working on children's privacy, youth AI safety, or AI governance for minors, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
       </p>